jmunixusers/presentations/distributions/RedHat.md

 * **1994**: First Red Hat Linux release

-  * Released in October & appropriately named as Halloween
+  * Released in October & code-named Halloween

 * **2002**: RHEL release

   * Pioneered the open source subscription model
   * Fully replaced Red Hat Linux in the following year

-* **2019**: Most recent version of RHEL: 8 (Ootpa)
+* **2022**: RHEL 9 released

-  * Current release: 8.5 as of 11/9/21
+  * Current release: 9.4 as of 9/11/2024

+* **2024**: RHEL 10 branched from Fedora 40

 ---

-## Popular Derivatives
+## Friends and neighbors

 RHEL has many **community-driven** distributions:

 * Fedora
+  * Cutting edge community distro

-* CentOS
+* CentOS Stream

-There are also some **commercial** distributions of RHEL too:
+  * RHEL development branch just days/weeks ahead
+  * Focus point for community engagement

+And is the basis for other products, like OpenShift and OpenStack

+---

+## Frenemies

+* Amazon Linux 1
+  * AL2 - RHEL/Fedora hybrid
+* AlmaLinux
 * Oracle Linux
+* Rocky Linux

-* Amazon Linux (primary AWS distribution)
+* Scientific Linux (defunct)

+Oracle, SuSE, and Rocky/CIQ focusing on OpenELA project

 ---

 ## Red Hat Enterprise Linux (RHEL)

-Enterprise?
-Red Hat is NOT free?

 * Still open source

-* Subscription packaging model:
+* Subscription packaging model
-  * RHEL Server Standard
-  * RHEL Server Premium
+* New versions roughly every five years

-10+ Years of Support
+* 10+ Years of Support
 * Stable & reliable, although maybe a little behind on the times

----

-## Fedora Linux

-Community-driven & free

-More experimental

-* Less stability

-* Short version lifespan

-  * Release every 6 months & 13 months of updates

-Red Hat typically starts with Fedora when making new releases & polishes it to their own standards

----

-## CentOS Linux

-Claimed to be middle ground between RHEL & Fedora

-Community-driven, free, & stable

-* Mainly just Red Hat with branding thrown out

-* Many CentOS board members also work for RedHat

-CentOS Stream is the new and upcoming version of CentOS that will be used as a development ground to make releases of Fedora into the new Red Hat releases
+* Extra Packages for Enterprise Linux (EPEL) is a community repo for popular, but unsupported software

 ---